 - Gently wash your face and neck with a mild cleanser.
-Use your fingers, not a washcloth, to apply the cleanser.
 Rinse and pat the skin dry.
-Apply a thin film of medicine to the areas of melasma including about Â½ inch of normal appearing skin surrounding each lesion.
+Apply a thin film of medicine to the areas of melasma, including about Â½ inch of normal-appearing skin surrounding each lesion.
 Rub lightly until the medicine is evenly distributed.

 - Do not cover or bandage the treated area unless otherwise directed by your doctor.